The Rev. William Augustus Muhlenberg

 A nineteenth century visionary for our time

-On April 27th, Dr. Walter Prehn shared, via Zoom, a summary of the life and work of William Augustus Muhlenberg–co-rector at Saint James in the 1820s and one of the most influential Episcopal priests of his time.
+As part of our lecture series for our 275th anniversary, Dr. Walter Prehn shared, via Zoom, a summary of the life and work of William Augustus Muhlenberg–co-rector at Saint James in the 1820s and one of the most influential Episcopal priests of his time.
 Below is Dr. Prehn’s presentation.
 Click here to view additional information related to the lecture.

 The Rev. Dr. Walter L. Prehn III is a freelance journalist, an independent scholar and a school consultant.
 He has a B.A. in history from Texas A&M and a M.Div. from Nashotah House Seminary, Wisconsin.
 His dissertation for his Ph.D. from the University of Virginia is entitled “Social Vision, Character and Academic Excellence in Nineteenth Century America: William Augustus Muhlenberg and the Church School Movement, 1828-1877.”